6 Tips to Help You Organize Your Apps

 “I do have a visual sense of each screen,” he says.

-To move apps around on an iPhone screen, press down firmly on an app, then tap Edit Home Screen — all the apps will jiggle.
+To move apps around on an iPhone screen, press down on an app, then tap Edit Home Screen — all the apps will jiggle.
 Then drag and drop an app to the place where you want it.

 Existing apps may jump around to make room, which can make the exercise a bit of a puzzle.
 To move an app from one screen to another, drag it to the right or left edge until the next screen appears.
 To move an app on an Android device, just drag and drop it.